Teach English in Thailand

 Will I have a bank account in Thailand?

 Once you are in Thailand, program staff will take you to open a bank account.
-This account is where your living allowance is deposited at the end of every working month.
-You’ll have to deposit 500THB to open an account.
-This money will be in your account when the account procedures are done.
-Additionally, an ATM/Debit card will cost 300 THB.
+This account is where your salary is deposited at the end of every working month.

 Will I have to pay taxes in Thailand?